Oscar Best Actor winner from the year you were born

 – Movie: “Kramer vs. Kramer”

-Dustin Hoffman won in 1979 for “Kramer vs. Kramer,” a story about a difficult divorce.
-It was the first of his two Academy Award wins for Best Actor.
-The film also won for Best Picture, Best Director, and Best Supporting Actress.
+The first of his two Academy Award wins for Best Actor, Dustin Hoffman won in 1979 for “Kramer vs. Kramer,” a story about a difficult divorce.
+The film also won the Best Picture honor, Best Director and Hoffman’s co-star Meryl Streep won the award for Best Supporting Actress.

 1980: Robert De Niro